Grilled Swordfish

 Heat the surface well.

-On grill – griddle – ridged plate with parchment paper
+On a grill – non-stick – ridged griddle with parchment paper

 Heat the surface well.

-Cut a sheet of parchment paper to the size of the surface – it must not protrude from the edges as it could burn.
+Cut a sheet of parchment paper to the size of the surface – it shouldn’t protrude from the edges as it may burn.

 Place the parchment paper on the surface.

-Place the swordfish pieces on the parchment paper.
+Place the swordfish slices on the parchment paper.

-Cook 3-4 minutes per side based on thickness and desired cooking level.
+Cook for 3-4 minutes per side depending on thickness and desired doneness.

-The use of parchment paper allows you to flip the fish pieces more often without drying them and greatly facilitates grill cleaning.
+Using parchment paper allows you to flip the fish slices multiple times without drying them out and makes cleaning the grill much easier.

 Heat the non-stick pan well.

-Place the swordfish pieces on the hot non-stick pan.
+Place the swordfish slices in the hot non-stick pan.

 Heat the surface well.